Marco-Puig/ChiselEngine/README.md

 // Logic that runs once per frame - used for rendering void Game::render() {
-	// Render the models - they can share the same matrix drawModel(rockModel, rockTransform);
+	drawModel(rockModel, rockTransform);
 	drawModel(sceneModel); // if you don't provide a transform, it will use the the default transform }